datreant/datreant/docs/bundles.rst

 quite as useful.
 But for a directory structure that is deep and convoluted perhaps from a project spanning years, ``discover`` lets you get a Bundle of all Treants in the tree with little effort.
-You can then filter on tags and categories to get Bundles of the Treants you actually want to work with (see below).
+You can then filter on tags and categories to get Bundles of the Treants you actually want to work with.

-.. autofunction:: datreant.core.discover
+See the :func:`datreant.core.discover` API reference for more details.

 Basic member selection
 ======================